yongyizang/MSRKit/README.md

-# MSRKit
+# Music Source Restoration Kit

-Model Implementations, Evaluation Scripts, etc. for Music Source Restoration Challenge 2025.
+This repository offers a collection of model implementations, training configurations, and evaluation scripts to help you quickly get started with training and evaluating music source restoration models.